 Even Ullman must search for words to dignify the apartment as an agreeable place, aware that it isn't.

 Jack and Wendy have stepped into the bedroom where a painting on wood of the mountain in summer, viewed from a spot across a lake, hangs above the bed, perhaps based on Mount Hood as viewed from beyond Mirror Lake, as seen outside Ullman's office.
 Jack tests the blue and white flowered mattress, pressing on it.

 Which is how, in the later Eyes Wide Shut, Dr. Harford will describe the apartment of the prostitute he visits, as he struggles for a comment which he considers not too insulting in that particular culture/class shock clash.
-The Torrances are a far rung down the ladder from the Harfords, and it is a giant step down from the space and luxury in the guest quarters of the lodge.
+The Torrances, too, are a far rung down the ladder from the Harfords, and this space is a considerable step down from the more luxurious guest quarters.

 STUART: Yes, very cozy for a family.
 And if you feel like spreading out you have the rest of the hotel to move around in.

 In the background, throughout this scene, we hear disembodied echoing steps and movement from elsewhere in the hotel.
 We know it's to do with people cleaning, employees departing, but there is a lingering sense of unseen spiritual forces.